Public Information and Community Outreach - About Us

 843-792-5530

-Latecia M. Abraham-Hilaire, DHA, MHA, serves as Associate Professor with Academic Affairs Faculty, Director of the Public Information and Community Outreach Program at the Medical University of South Carolina, and Principal Investigator of the U.S. Department of Energy’s Community Leaders Institute and Allen University’s Environmental Justice Institute.
-She serves as Chair of the Culturally Sensitive Care National Conference.
+Latecia M. Abraham-Hilaire, DHA, MHA, serves as Associate Professor with Academic Affairs Faculty, Director of the Public Information and Community Outreach Program at the Medical University of South Carolina, and Principal Investigator of the U.S. Department of Energy’s Community Leaders Institute.
+She serves as Chair of the CSC National Conference.
 Dr. Abraham-Hilaire is an author of articles in peer-reviewed journals.
 She has conducted research related to health and gender disparities.

 Dr. Abraham-Hilaire received her Bachelor of Science with an option in Health Administration degree from Winthrop University.
 In addition, she earned a Master in Health Administration degree and a Doctor of Health Administration degree from the Medical University of South Carolina.
 She completed Leadership South Carolina in 2001.